lulav/LRS_Documentation/blog/2023-09-12-poliastro/index.md

 First of all, to use all the powerfull CITROS features usage requires CITROS installation: follow the instructions on the CITROS CLI [GitHub page](https://github.com/lulav/citros_cli).

 ### Configuring the Project ⚙️
-After all the prerequisites done, we can start configuring our project.
+After all the prerequisites are met, we can start configuring our project.
 The starting point is the Poliastro devcontainer loaded and running, CITROS CLI is installed and ready.
 1. Initialize CITROS:
 ```bash
 >>> citros init